Bacterial vaginosis (BV) is a vaginal infection caused by bacteria. If you’ve been struggling with infertility issues, BV may be the culprit.

 Bacterial vaginosis (BV) is an overgrowth of bacteria in the vagina, causing symptoms.
-Reviewed by a board-certified obstetrician-gynecologist.
+This article was reviewed by a board-certified obstetrician-gynecologist.

 Bacterial vaginosis is treated with prescription antibiotics taken orally or with topical creams or gels.
 There are even home remedies that can help.

-While bacterial vaginosis is not considered a sexually transmitted disease, sexual practices contribute to your risk as do genetics and your general health.
+While bacterial vaginosis is not considered a sexually transmitted infection, sexual practices may contribute to risk, as can genetics and your general health.

 Bacterial vaginosis can be diagnosed with tests that check for vaginal infection, including microscopic tests, gram stains, pH tests, and home test kits.